wistia/wistia-open-docs/_posts/media.md

 called "Active Videos" and another called "Archive".
 Moving an old video to the "Archive" project means you can reference the stats for that video later, but it doesn't clutter up the "Active Videos" project.
-Or maybe we're just obsessive compulsive when it comes to organization :).
+Or maybe we're just persnickety when it comes to organization. :)

 {% post_image hashed_id: 'cf7972e5b6055eb26078644ea9a99a40a79d1df2', class: 'center' %}

 Select *Move & Copy* from the <span class="action_menu">Project Actions</span>
 menu.
 This will open up the *Move & Copy panel*.

-{{ "You must be an admin on the project to view and open the Move & Copy panel." | note }}
+{{ "You must be an admin on the project to view and open the *Move & Copy panel*." | note }}

 {% post_image hashed_id: '2c91018f45702bfc159e5659f5815398d8ffbcc7', class: 'center' %}